kaosat-dev/Blenvy/tools/bevy_components/README.md

 - if you have a component made up of unregistered structs/enums etc, you will get visual feedback & the component will be deactivated

     ![invalid component](./docs/invalid_components.png)

+    > important ! ```gltf_auto_export``` currently has no way of filtering out components, so you need to delete invalid components like these before exporting this will be adress in the future

 - if you are encountering this type of view: don't panic your component data is not gone !
 It just means you need to reload the registry data by clicking on the relevant button